-The expense of health coverage for an employee's children who do not turn 27 years of age at any time during the taxable year is now generally a pre-tax (tax-free) benefit to the employee.
-This expanded health care benefit applies to various work place and retiree health plans.
-These changes have allowed employers with cafeteria plans (plans that allow employees to choose from a menu of tax-free benefit options and cash or taxable benefits) to permit employees to begin making pre-tax contributions to pay for this expanded benefit.
-This also applies to self-employed individuals who qualify for the self employed health insurance deduction on their federal income tax return.
+Tax-free treatment for employer-provided health care to an employee’s child has been extended until the end of the year in which the child turns age 26.
+The costs and reimbursements under employer health plans for coverage for an employee's eligible children are free of income, FICA and FUTA taxes, without regard to the IRS’s dependency tests.
+This expanded health care tax benefit applies to various work place and retiree health plans.
+Employers with cafeteria plans (plans that allow employees to choose from a menu of at least one qualified benefit and cash or some other taxable benefit) can permit employees to pay for health coverage for children with pre-tax contributions.
+This tax benefit also applies to self-employed individuals who qualify for the self-employed health insurance deduction on their federal income tax return.

 The Affordable Care Act requires employers to report the cost of coverage under an employer-sponsored group health plan on an employee’s Form W-2 (PDF), Wage and Tax Statement, in Box 12 using Code DD.
 Reporting the cost of health care coverage on the Form W-2 is for informational purposes only.
 The purpose for this reporting requirement is to provide employees useful and comparable consumer information on the cost of their health care coverage.
 The value of the employer’s contribution to health coverage continues to be excludable from the employee's income and is not taxable.
 Many employers are eligible for transition relief until future guidance limits the availability of some or all of this transition relief for this reporting requirement.
 The employer is not required to report the total of the aggregate reportable costs attributable to all the employees on Form W-3 (PDF), Transmittal of Wage and Tax Statements.
 More information about the reporting can be found in the Form W-2 and W-3 General Instructions (PDF).